-You might also be interested in our special feature on Phuket’s lessor known beaches and viewpoints.
+You might also be interested in Phuket’s Lessor-Known Beaches and Viewpoints.

-Located about 15 km north of Patong, Surin is sometimes called ‘millionaire’s row’ due the nearby fabulous luxury hotels Twinpalms and The Surin, upscale restaurants, shops, wine bars and beach clubs.
+Located about 15 km north of Patong, Surin Beach is sometimes called ‘millionaire’s row’ due to the occupying 5-star hotels, upscale restaurant and shops.

-Laem Sing is regarded as one of Phuket’s most beautiful beaches.
-Located north of Patong between Kamala and Surin beaches, this cape and its 150-metre beach is nestled in a hidden bay fringed with palm trees and lush green surroundings.
+Regarded as one of Phuket’s most beautiful beaches, Laem Sing is located north of Patong between Kamala and Surin, this cape and its 150-metre beach is nestled in a hidden bay fringed with palm trees and lush green surroundings.

 Despite being a bit off the beaten track, the beach does get crowded during peak season and parking can be a challenge.